-Some good ideas used by congregations to welcome parishioners of all abilities and their families in the area of accessibility:
+Some good ideas used by communities of faith to welcome individuals of all abilities and their families in the area of accessibility:

-- It is possible to get from a parked car to worship services without going up or down a step. - A bathroom with wheelchair-accessible facilities is available on the worship floor. - A button can open at least one heavy entrance door. - Marked, accessible parking spaces for cars and vans are close to accessible entrances. - Front pew kneeler has been removed for persons using wheelchairs, canes, crutches, or walking frame and their families. - Sanctuary area is accessible.
-Podium and/or microphone are adjustable for person's height or a lapel microphone is available. - Architecture committee consults with persons who use wheelchairs, walkers, crutches or canes in every phase of evaluation and planning for modification or addition to all church buildings. - Sidewalks have curb cuts and entrances have ramps. - A whole fundraising strategy is created to raise money for long-term architectural modifications.
-Fundraising can include bake sales, car washes and memorial contributions. - Choir area allows persons using wheelchairs to participate. - Doors are 36 inches wide and are level with the doorsill of each entrance.
+- It is possible to get from a parked car to offices, worship services or school rooms without going up or down a step. - A bathroom with wheelchair-accessible facilities is available on the worship floor, meeting rooms and school. - A button can open at least one heavy entrance door. - Marked, accessible parking spaces for cars and vans are close to accessible entrances. - Front pew kneeler has been removed for persons using wheelchairs, canes, crutches, or walking frame and their families. - Sanctuary area is accessible.
+Podium and/or microphone are adjustable for person's height or a lapel microphone is available. - Choir area allows persons using wheelchairs to participate. - Sidewalks have curb cuts and entrances have ramps. - Doors are 36 inches wide and are level with the doorsill of each entrance. - Architecture committee consults with persons who use wheelchairs, walkers, crutches or canes in every phase of evaluation and planning for modification or addition to all church and school buildings. - A whole fundraising strategy is created to raise money for long-term architectural modifications.
+Fundraising can include bake sales, car washes and memorial contributions.

-TEN EASY WAYS TO WELCOME PARISHIONERS OF ALL ABILITIES IN THE AREA OF ACCESSIBILITY
+TEN WAYS TO WELCOME INDIVIDUALS OF ALL ABILITIES IN THE AREA OF ACCESSIBILITY

-- 1. Use universal design concepts to plan buildings, programs, ministries and events so that all can participate.
+- Use universal design concepts to plan buildings, programs, ministries and events so that all can participate.
 See the following page for more information on universal design. - 2.
-Move Sunday school classes, fellowship activities and meetings to accessible areas. - 3.
-Encourage church members to designate memorial gifts for accessibility projects. - 4.
+If the campus is not entirely accessible, move faith formation classes, fellowship activities and meetings to accessible areas. - 3.
+Encourage church members and school alumni to designate memorial gifts for accessibility projects. - 4.
 Install long-handled door hardware.
 It is easier for everyone to use, not only those with impaired hand function. - 5.
 Place pews 32 inches apart to allow space for people who use walkers, crutches and canes. - 6.
-Provide padded seating or have chair pads available.
-Provide chairs with arms for those who have difficulty rising. - 7.
-Open the ends of several existing pews so that people using wheelchairs may be seated with their families and friends rather than in specially designated segregated sections. - 8.
+Provide padded seating in pews or have chair pads available.
+Provide chairs with arms for those who have difficulty rising to stand. - 7.
+Open the ends of several existing pews so that people using wheelchairs may be seated with their families and friends rather than in specially designated, segregated sections. - 8.
 Think about converting two side-by-side bathrooms into one accessible, unisex bathroom so caregivers can assist. - 9.
-Consult with persons who use wheelchairs, walkers, crutches, or canes in every phase of planning new construction, building modifications or additions to buildings. - 10.
-Explore ways of including members of your congregation who have disabilities in the education, fellowship, ministry, and worship of the faith community.
-Often simple accommodations can make participation possible.
+Consult with persons who use wheelchairs, walkers, crutches, or canes in every phase of planning new construction, building modifications or additions to buildings. - Complete the Accessibility Plan Worksheet to plan the steps you will take to create an accessible parish and school where every ability belongs.